-Sports is a fabulous metaphor for business – sports runs on rules, systems, extensive training, and key metrics – just like a winning business does.
+Sports is a fabulous metaphor for business – sporting games run on rules, systems, extensive training, and key metrics – just like a winning business does.

-The other day, I read this rather funny story of what it was like for Nicky Gumbel refereeing a kid’s cricket game in England:
+The other day, I read this funny story of what it was like for Nicky Gumbel refereeing a boy’s cricket game in England:

 “I remember, years ago, a football match that had been arranged involving twenty-two young boys (including one of my sons, aged eight at the time).
 A friend of mine, Andy, was going to referee.
 Unfortunately, by 2.30 pm he had not turned up.
 The boys could wait no longer.

 The game soon descended into complete chaos.
 Some shouted that the ball was in.
 Others said that it was out.
-I wasn’t at all sure, so I let things run.
+I was not at all sure, so I let things run.
 Then the fouls started.
 Some cried, ‘Foul.’
 Others said, ‘No foul.’
-I didn’t know who was right.
+I did not know who was right.
 So, I let them play on.
 Then people began to get hurt.
 By the time Andy arrived, there were three boys lying ‘injured’ on the ground and all the rest were shouting, mainly at me!

 But the moment Andy arrived, he blew his whistle, arranged the teams, told them where the boundaries were and had them under complete control.
 The boys then enjoyed a great game of football.